OPEN-NEXT/wp3_pub/T3.2/Documentation & Guidelines/Project overview documentation Template.md

 ## **THE MANUFACTURING/PRODUCTION/ASSEMBLY**

-- What are the general steps for production? (you can copy and paste the general parameters from **[here:]( https://github.com/OPEN-NEXT/wp3_pub/blob/master/T3.2/Documentation%20%26%20Guidelines/Production%20parameters.md)**)
+- What are the general steps for production? (you can copy and paste the general parameters from **[here]( https://github.com/OPEN-NEXT/wp3_pub/blob/master/T3.2/Documentation%20%26%20Guidelines/Production%20parameters.md)**)
 - What machines or tools did you use to make your prototype(s)?
 (3D printer, CNC, laser cutter?)
 - Do you know the settings of the machines or tools? (you can copy and paste the parameters from here: **[3D printing parameters](https://github.com/OPEN-NEXT/wp3_pub/blob/master/T3.2/Documentation%20%26%20Guidelines/3D%20Printing%20guideline.md)**)
 - What fabrication materials are needed?